GauriBhosle30/NGS-Pipeline-/README.md

-# NGS Pipeline — Nextflow DSL2
+# Variant Calling Pipeline using Nextflow

 This repository contains a modular **single-end NGS variant calling pipeline** implemented using **Nextflow DSL2**.
 The pipeline processes raw sequencing reads through quality control, trimming, alignment, and variant calling to identify **SNPs and small INDELs**.